Kodumunda: Religious centres

 There are many temples and mosques in Kodumunda.
 Nedunganad Muthassiyarkavu is one of the most important temples in Kodumunda.
 Sree Maniyampathur Saraswathi Temple, which is situated in West Kodumunda, is the only Saraswathi temple in Malabar.
 Kodumunda Jumamasjid west kodumunda juma masjid are the important mosques.
 Muthassiyarkavu thalapoli, Valavil kshethram (Cheruneerkara Shiva temple) Shivaratri are the major festivals in Kodumunda, and are celebrated annually.
 Kodumunda Nercha celebrating as national festival is considered as another important festival in the area.

 Education

 There are many educational institutions near Kodumunda.
 Govt.
 HSS Kodumunda is a school in Muthuthala panchayath.
 GHS Kodumunda West, which is situated in Parudur Panchayath, is another public school.
 GLPS Kodumunda and AMLPS Kodumunda are two of the institutions providing primary education.

 Health

 The government Ayurvedic dispensary in Muthuthala Panchayath is situated in Kodumunda.
 The Muthuthala government hospital is situated two kilometers away from Kodumunda.
 The people go to Pattambi for further treatment.

 Transportation

 Waterways

 There used to be a trade link passing through the Bharathapuzha river.
 Varantakuttikkatavu was a ferry point which connected Thrithala with Kodumunda.
-Now there is no water transportation available.
+Now there is no water transportation available probably due to the construction of the Velliyankallu Dam in 2007.
 As recently as 2000, small boats and rafts were a typical sight in this area.